vinparafina/ecological-marine-unit-android/emu-app/README.md

 arcpy.Delete_management(emu_dissolved_polys)

 ```

+The end product of the script is a new feature class entitled "Global_EMU_Polygons" in the C:\Data\EMUData.gdb geodatabase.
+ArcGIS Pro or ArcMap is used to construct a map with this feature class.

 ### Map Symbology and Presentation

 The polygons were then symbolized in ArcGIS Pro according to the official colors designated for the EMUs.